-The greater Phoenix Metropolitan Area was ranked number one for having the highest percentage of disconnected youth, out of the top 25 largest metropolitan areas in 2012.
+The greater Phoenix Metropolitan Area was ranked number one for having the highest percentage of disconnected youth, also known as opportunity youth, out of the top 25 largest metropolitan areas in 2012.
 (Measure of America)

 According to that study, Phoenix had an 18.8% rate of disconnection amongst youth ages 16-24.
 This compares to a national youth disconnection rate of 14.7%.
 Unemployment in Phoenix for this age group was 20.5%.

 Only 55 percent of young people in this age group are enrolled in school, the lowest of any of the twenty-five metro areas, and the rate of teen motherhood is twice that of Boston.